bstevenski/PlexMovieFileUpdateTool/README.md

 1) Recursively scans the given root for supported video files.
 2) Skips items already containing an IMDb ID.
-3) Detects TV episodes by `SxxExx` pattern; others are treated as movies.
+3) Detects TV episodes by `SxxExx` pattern or date-based patterns; others are treated as movies.
-4) Queries OMDb for title/year/IMDb ID (and episode title for TV when available).
+4) For TV shows: queries TVMaze API first for show metadata and episode titles, falls back to OMDb if needed.
+For movies: queries OMDb.
-5) If OMDb match exists, includes `{imdb-tt...}` in the folder name and routes to Upload.
-If no match, generates Plex‑style names from the filename (fallback) and routes as follows: `.mkv` → Upload; non‑`.mkv` → Convert; if no safe fallback title can be determined → Manual Check.
+5) If a match exists, includes `{imdb-tt...}` in the folder name and routes to Upload.
+If no match, generates Plex‑style names from the filename (fallback) and routes based on target format: files in target format (default `.mp4`) → Upload; files not in target format → Convert; if no safe fallback title can be determined → Manual Check.
 6) Prints a list of proposed renames/moves.
 In non‑dry runs, it moves files to the new structure and prunes now-empty directories under the source root.

 ---